Update: Refreshed article for 2017 to reflect that 4G is now commonplace and 5G is on the way.

 What is 4G?

 Don’t let this surprisingly intuitive naming scheme spin you around: 4G simply means “fourth generation.”
-It’s the next step up in mobile Internet speed from 3G, which is a term you started hearing a few years back.
-3G is what you use if you browse the Web on your smartphone right now.
+It’s the next step up in mobile internet speed from 3G, which is a term you started hearing in the early 2000s.
+When you browse the web in some rural areas and when 4G isn’t available, you’ll be on 3G.
 It uses the networks built by wireless carriers and transfers data over them at speeds up to 2 megabits per second (Mbps), making it possible to load a website and stream videos… just not very fast.
-4G networks will change that, offering download speeds comparable, if not faster than, the broadband Internet you get on your laptop at home — all over the airwaves.
+That changed with 4G networks, which offer download speeds comparable to, if not faster than, the broadband internet you get on your laptop at home — all over the airwaves.

 Do I have a 4G-capable phone?